BookStackApp/website/content/docs/admin/backup-restore.md

 If you get errors during the above command it may be due to permissions.
 Change permissions so you can write to the restore locations.

+Make sure the restored `.env` file contains the correctly database credentials.
+If you using Ubuntu Scripts to install it might be the case the DB password is randomly generated and the older `.env` file contains an old credential which will need to be replace for the currently DB credentials.

 After a backup of the files you should re-set the permissions to ensure any write-required locations are writable by the server.
 The locations required for this can be found in the [installation](/docs/admin/installation)